Daniel-Knapp/InsightsWeather/weather_overview.md

 * The current observed weather data for a specified geolocation.
 This weather data includes temperature, precipitation, wind direction and speed, humidity, barometric pressure, dew point, visibility, and ultraviolet (UV) radiation.
 * The observed weather data for a specified geolocation and a specified time range.
 This data is sourced from physical observation stations.
 This API returns weather observations for current conditions and past observations up to and including the previous 24 hours.

-For more information about The Weather Company's weather phrases and icons, see [Icon Code, Phrases and Images](https://docs.google.com/document/d/1MZwWYqki8Ee-V7c7InBuA5CDVkjb3XJgpc39hI9FsI0/edit?pli=1){:new_window}.
-You can also [download a set of icons](https://twcdocs.mybluemix.net/download/weatherinsightsicons.zip){:new_window} to use in your app.

-## Pricing model
-{: #pricing_models}

-The pricing model is based on daily calls to the Insights for Weather APIs that are charged to the client monthly.
-You can test the weather data in your applications for any geographic area, forecast type, or time series observations with only a restriction on number of calls.
-The Free, Base, and Premium plans can be purchased without a contract.
-These plans allow your app to make 500, 5,000, or 50,000 API calls per day respectively.

-Multiple Premium plans can also be purchased for each service instance that is deployed during the billing period.
-If your app uses more than 50,000 calls per day or over 1,000 calls per minute, you need a contract with IBM for ongoing provision of services.

-When your app reaches the limit of API calls that it is allowed to make based on the plan that you selected, the next API call that is made will not succeed until your app is allowed to request more API calls.

-For example, if you are using the Base plan, your app can make 500 API calls in a minute even though it exceeds the limit of the plan, but the next API call won't be allowed until 5 minutes later.
-Therefore, a user might notice a delay in the refresh of weather data in your app.
-You must ensure that you develop your app to handle these limits and not request bursts of API calls.
-Instead, you can monitor the API call usage of your app.
-You can verify whether your app reaches the limit of its plan by checking the number of items that are returned by the API call.

 ## Feedback and support
 {: #feedback_support}